ryoppippi/nvim-in-the-loop/README.md

 - Capture Neovim keystrokes across modes and persist them as JSONL.
 - `:AiKeymapStart`, `:AiKeymapStop`, `:AiKeymapFlush`, `:AiKeymapStatus` commands for runtime control.
-- `:AiKeymapVisualize` streams a Bun CLI that crunches the log, inspects your dotfiles (auto-detected at `~/.config/nvim`), andオプションで GPT‑5 による提案も表示します。
+- `:AiKeymapVisualize` streams a Bun CLI that crunches the log, inspects your dotfiles (auto-detected at `~/.config/nvim`), and optionally augments the report with GPT‑5 proposals.
-- `:AiKeymapSuggest` は Lua のヒューリスティックで移動キーの連打（例: `jjj`）を検知し、代替案やサンプルマッピングを Neovim 上で提示します（`y` でスニペットをコピー）。
+- `:AiKeymapSuggest` uses Lua heuristics to flag repeated movement keys (e.g. `jjj`) and surfaces alternative mappings directly inside Neovim (`y` copies the snippet).
 - Optional `:AiKeymapOpenLog` helper to inspect the raw dataset before sending it to an LLM.

 ## Setup